emmac124/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? - It is used with the return statement that is set to another function that has new variables to return.
+It is a function inside of a function to run a set of code inside the function scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? - It always randomizes a number between 1 and 6.
+What changes is the number.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? - newRoll is defined inside a function that is in another function.

 ### Task 3 - Stretch Goals